Protecting an Independent Faculty Voice

 It promotes shared responsibility and reduces institutional liability:

-• Any university insisting that it has the “unfettered discretion” to control faculty speech might also be responsible for that speech.
+• Any university insisting that it has the right to control faculty speech might also be responsible for that speech.
 Both faculty and the administration will be served best if faculty are free to express themselves on institutional and other matters without institutional control or intrusion.

 What Can You Do?

-Faculty Senates and Other Campus-Based Faculty Groups Can
+Chapters, Faculty Senates, and Other Campus-Based Faculty Groups Can:

-• Carefully assess the adequacy and coverage of existing institutional policies that affect faculty speech or expressive activity.
+• Carefully assess the adequacy and coverage of existing institutional policies that affect faculty speech or expressive activity, including due process policies regarding faculty sanctions.
 These can be found in faculty handbooks, university policies or regulations, collective bargaining agreements, and occasionally state laws or regulations.
+For assistance in your assessment, contact the AAUP’s Department of Academic Freedom, Tenure, and Governance at [email protected].
 Where the policies are insufficient, advocate for change!
+For assistance with this advocacy, chapters should contact the AAUP’s Department of Organizing and Services at [email protected].

 • Gather support from as broad a range of faculty and faculty groups as possible, on campus or across multi-campus systems, to work with administrations and governing boards in enacting policy changes.